October 18-19, 2018 | Berlin, Germany

 Human Modeling and Simulation in Automotive Engineering

-The application of numerical simulation incorporating digital human models characterizes the next exciting step in automotive development.
-Applying human models in comfort, ergonomics, occupant safety and other disciplines promises to overcome limitations imposed by the use of real humans or their mechanical surrogates.
-Computer simulations with digital human models provide better understanding and deeper insight into comfort, ergonomics and safety issues and thus enable further optimization of automotive designs.
+The application of numerical simulation incorporating digital human models offers exciting opportunities in automotive development.
+Applying human models in comfort, ergonomics, occupant safety and other disciplines promises to overcome limitations imposed by the use of real humans or their mechanical surrogates and thus enables further optimization of automotive designs.

 In May 2007 carhs.training gmbh hosted the first International Symposium on “Human Modeling and Simulation in Automotive Safety.”
-This one day event focused on applications of human models in passive safety.
-Scientific lectures from renowned researchers, presentations of the software manufacturers on the state of their computer models of humans and reports from industry on the application of numerical Human Models in automotive development formed a most interesting conference.
+Presentations from renowned researchers, software manufacturers and industrial users on biomechanical research, digital human models and their application in automotive development formed a most interesting conference.